dzentota/TypeDD/README.md

 ## Rule #1
 ### The Lord of the Sinks
-Do context-specific escaping on context boundary
+Do context-specific escaping on context boundary.
+Caution is the parent of safety:

 #### TODO
 - escape data as close to the sink as possible.
-- escape any data regardless of its source, whether it's user-provided or system generated.
+- escape any data no matter if it's user-provided or system generated.
 - extract the raw value of ValueObject right before escaping
 ## Rule #2
 ### [Least Power Principle](https://en.wikipedia.org/wiki/Rule_of_least_power)